jbudiman/api-bitcoin-world/source/index.html.md

 The redirect URLs are used to navigate the customers back to the partner page when they complete the checkout process.
 The redirect URL must be specified in **Create Order** API parameters.

-When the customer completes the checkout page the customer will be redirected to redirect_url_on_success.
+When the customer completes the checkout page the customer will be redirected to return_url_on_success.

-If there are any issues completing the order then they will be redirected to redirect_url_on_failure.
+If there are any issues completing the order then they will be redirected to return_url_on_failure.

-If the customer cancels the flow at any point, they will be redirected to the redirect_url_on_cancelled.
+If the customer cancels the flow at any point, they will be redirected to the return_url_on_cancelled.